 7. Be interested

-Being interested in other people to help you maintain your connection online.
-Remember people’s names and read their content.
+Being interested in other people helps you maintain your connection online.
+Remember people's names and read their content.

 Sprout Social has a great feature that you can see all the interactions with a person when you click on their profile.
 This is super helpful when you haven't had a conversation with someone for a very long time.